vitejs/vite/docs/guide/api-plugin.md

   - An array of tag descriptor objects (`{ tag, attrs, children }`) to inject to the existing HTML.
 Each tag can also specify where it should be injected to (default is prepending to `<head>`)
   - An object containing both as `{ html, tags }`

-  By default `order` is `undefined`, with this hook applied after the html has been transformed.
+  By default `order` is `undefined`, with this hook applied after the HTML has been transformed.
 In order to inject a script that should go through the Vite plugins pipeline, `order: 'pre'` will apply the hook before processing the HTML. `order: 'post'` applies the hook after all hooks with `order` undefined are applied.

   **Basic Example:**